microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 (or for shorthand, `wt -s N new-tab ; split-pane`).

-This would create a new servant, who could then ask the monarch if there is a servant with ID `N`.
-If there is, then the servant can connect to that other servant, dispatch the current commandline to that other servant, and exit, before ever creating a window.
+This would create a new peasant, who could then ask the monarch if there is a peasant with ID `N`.
+If there is, then the peasant can connect to that other peasant, dispatch the current commandline to that other peasant, and exit, before ever creating a window.
 If this commandline instead creates a new monarch process, then there was _no_ other monarch, and so there must logically not be any other existing WT windows, and the `--session N` argument could be safely